Ren0k/Project-Atmospheric-Drag/README.md

 >}

 Note that the Cd is raised to the power of the interpolated value.
 The mach number in our example is 0.552.
-This return a value of 1.082.
+This returns a value of 1.082.
 So for every Cd we apply the transformation of Cd^1.082.
 XP = A: 2.432 Cd: 0.5098
 XN = A: 2.432 Cd: 0.5098